DhanoHacks/SQLRanges/source/index.rst

-SQLRanges Documentation
+sqlranges Documentation
 =======================

-SQLRanges is a Python library for performing **SQL-backed operations** on genomic intervals using **SQLite** or **DuckDB**.
+sqlranges is a Python library for performing **SQL-backed operations** on genomic intervals using **SQLite** or **DuckDB**.
 It allows seamless conversion of results to **PyRanges** for downstream analysis.

-With SQLRanges, you can easily interact with genomic data stored in SQL databases and perform operations such as exon counting, merging exon intervals, and finding overlapping genes.
+With sqlranges, you can easily interact with genomic data stored in SQL databases and perform operations such as exon counting, merging exon intervals, and finding overlapping genes.

-This documentation will guide you through the installation, usage, and API of SQLRanges.
+This documentation will guide you through the installation, usage, and API of sqlranges.

 Table of Contents
 =================